rahul-thakoor/rust_gpiozero/README.md

 ## License

 [GNU General Public License v3.0](https://github.com/rahul-thakoor/rust_gpiozero/blob/master/LICENSE.md)

+## Credits
+This library would not be possible without the great work of the maintainers of [GPIOZero](https://gpiozero.readthedocs.io/en/stable/index.html) and [rppal](https://github.com/golemparts/rppal)

 ## Contributing
 Thanks for your interest in `rust_gpiozero`.
 I am a newbie rustacean and just started using the language!
 I am using this project to learn more about Rust.
 Feel free to give feedback or send PRs.
 Your experiences and feedback will also benefit others who use this library.